philipmatusiak/CopilotClass1/README.md

 # CopilotClass1

-#Concepts 2 hour
+#Concepts 1 Day

-#Discussion and Lab class 2 day
-Concepts for a basic demo class on using Github CoPilot with VS Code And Python
+Concepts for a basic class on using Github CoPilot with VS Code And Python

 Each of these steps for video learning, individual modules.